spacetelescope/nirspec_pipe_testing_tool/README.md

 ```

-d.
-Now, the data is ready to be ran through cal_detector1.
-Please go ahead with the next
+**4.d.** Now, the data is ready to be ran through cal_detector1.
+Please go ahead with the
-step of this guide to do that.
+next step of this guide to do that.

-5. Set the PTT configuration file.
-This is the file that controls all the input that
+**STEP 5.** Set the PTT configuration file.
+This is the file that controls all the input
-the tool needs.
+that the tool needs.
 To create ```PTT_config.cfg```, run the following command:
 ```bash
 nptt_mk_pttconfig_file output_directory input_file mode_used raw_data_root_file
 ```